glfw/glfw/README.md

  - Added native monitor handle access to native API
  - Added `glfwSetDropCallback` and `GLFWdropfun` for receiving dropped files
+ - Bugfix: The debug context attribute was set from `GL_ARB_debug_output` even when a debug context had not been requested
  - [Cocoa] Added `_GLFW_USE_RETINA` to control whether windows will use the full resolution on Retina displays
  - [Cocoa] Bugfix: Using a 1x1 cursor for hidden mode caused some screen